elsander/elsander.github.io/_posts/2015-08-31-Open-Files-and-inodes-in-Python.md

 is essentially telling you how many characters have been written to file.
 The inode is how Linux stores information about the file, including metadata and blocks of memory used to store the file.
-For me, ipython sees that the file tmp is using inode 8919545.
-Now if we write to that file using echo:
+For me, ipython sees that the file `tmp` is using inode 8919545.
+Now if we write to that file using `echo`:

 	echo 'hi' > tmp
 	lsof | grep path/to/tmp